 remove an entire item from the document.

-If you want to “remove” a ticket from the correction, you just need to decrease its quantity.
+If you want to “remove” a ticket from the correction, you just need to reduce its quantity.

-After going to the summary, the system will show a breakdown of the data before and after the correction.
+After going to the summary, the system will show a comparison of the data before and after the correction.

 All changed fields will be marked in orange, so you can easily check what exactly was modified before approving the document.